Top 6 Considerations For Registering Your Medical device In Japan

 Japan is a global economic powerhouse with one of the largest medical device markets.
 In terms of US dollars, the Japanese medical device market had a 2016 value of $28.1 billion, and by 2022, analysts expect it to have surpassed US $41.7 billion.

 The domestic industrial market in Japan is thriving.
 Many notable Japanese producers are well-known in countries other than Japan.
 However, most medical devices used in the Japanese healthcare system are purchased abroad.
-Foreign businesses still have a chance in the medical device industry despite its reputation of Japan as a center of technological innovation.
+Foreign businesses still have a chance in the medical device industry despite the reputation of Japan as a center of technological innovation.

 Over 25% of the population of Japan is over the age of 65, making it a country with a very aging demographic.
 So it is a profitable market for foreign companies, particularly those selling goods to deal with aging and lifestyle issues.
 There is a high demand for interventional cardiology equipment such as pacemakers, orthopedic implants, home care, preventative care, and cutting-edge technologies.